Skip to main content

 MPAC predicted the above patient groups with distinct pathway profiles by integrating multi-omic data.
 We found that the same groups and pathways cannot be found by examining individual omic data types alone.
 Starting from either CNA or RNA-seq data, we conducted two tests: one performing GO enrichment on each single omic data type and then grouping enriched GO terms, like the MPAC workflow, and the other by grouping patients via their single omic data first and then finding commonly enriched GO terms within each group.
 In the first test, HPV+ patients’ CNA data had very few GO terms enriched, and even these were only enriched in a small number of patients (Supplementary Figure 2A).
 As a result, no group prediction could be made.
 RNA-seq data was more informative than CNA data, and four patient groups could be predicted (Supplementary Figure 2B).
 Groups III and IV were related to cell cycle and morphogenesis pathways, respectively, both of which had also been observed in the MPAC results.
 The immune response patient group predicted by MPAC, however, was not observed from CNA or RNA-seq data, indicating a unique insight from MPAC.
 For HPV− patients, CNA data did not lead to any patient groups due to insufficient significantly enriched GO terms (Supplementary Figure 1B).
 RNA-seq data led to six groups.
 Two of them were related to cell cycle and immune response (Supplementary Figure 1C), which were also observed in MPAC results.

 To demonstrate the robustness of this result, we performed another test by grouping patients first and followed by GO enrichment.
 We applied K-means clustering to the RNA-seq data and divided HPV+ patients into two to six groups.
 The cluster membership remained stable under different numbers of groups (Supplementary Figure 3A).
-Therefore, we used six groups (Supplementary Figure 3B) for GO enrichment analysis.
+Therefore, we used five groups (Supplementary Figure 3B) for GO enrichment analysis so that every group had at least two samples while maintaining as many groups as possible.
 Groups I, II, IV, and V did not have any top GO terms related to immune response (Supplementary Figure 3 CD and FG).
 Group III was predominantly enriched with cell cycle-related GO terms with only one GO term (lymphocyte activation) related to immune response (Supplementary Figure 3E).
 Moreover, this single term was less consistently enriched than the >20 immune response GO terms from MPAC (Figure 2A).
-Group VI contained only one patient and was skipped.
 We performed the same analysis on CNA data.
-Stable grouping membership was observed (Supplementary Figure 4A), and the six-groups result was used for GO enrichment analysis (Supplementary Figure 4B).
-No GO term was significantly over-represented in groups I or II, while all the other four groups contained only one patient each and were skipped.
+Stable grouping membership was observed (Supplementary Figure 4A), and the three-groups result (Supplementary Figure 4B) was used for GO enrichment analysis.
+No GO term was significantly overrepresented in at least half of the samples in any group.
 In summary, by jointly modeling both CNA and RNA-seq data, MPAC identified a large and unique HPV+ patient group related to immune response that could not be recovered from either individual omic data type alone.

-Proteins from the HPV+ immune response group correlated with patient overall survival
+Proteins from the HPV+ immune response group associated with patient overall survival

 Figure 3.
-Seven proteins identified in the immune response patient group from HPV+ exploratory set correlated with patient overall survival.
+Seven proteins identified in the immune response patient group from HPV+ exploratory set associated with patient overall survival.

 Figure 3.